 Dynamic Tables in Excel

 Now the question arises why do we need Dynamic Range or Dynamic Tables.
-The answer to that is because whenever a list or data range is updated or modified it does not certain that the report will be changed as per the data change.
+The answer to that is because whenever a list or data range is updated or modified, it does not make certain that the report will be changed as per the data change.